 Reader in Human Factors and Complex Systems

-Dr Patrick Waterson is a Fellow of the Institute of Ergonomics and Human Factors Chartered Psychologist and Associate Fellow of the British Psychological Society.
+Dr Patrick Waterson is a Fellow of the Institute of Ergonomics and Human Factors, Chartered Psychologist, Member of the Institute of Engineering and Technology and Associate Fellow of the British Psychological Society.
 He has a BSc in Psychology (First Class) from Lancaster University, an MSc in Knowledge-Based Systems from Sussex University and a PhD in in Human Factors from Nottingham University.

-Dr. Waterson is a Scientific Editor for the journal Applied Ergonomics and serves on the editorial boards of Cognition, Technology and Work, IIE Transactions on Occupational Ergonomics and Safety Science.
+Dr. Waterson is Editor-in-Chief for ‘Policy and Practice in Health and Safety’ (the official journal of the Institute of Occupational Safety And Health, IOSH), an Associate Editor for BMC Medical Informatics And Decision-Making and serves on the editorial boards of Applied Ergonomics, Cognition, Technology and Work, IIE Transactions on Occupational Ergonomics and Safety Science.